 Gaggia MagentaSage OracleSage Oracle Touch

-I can find out the annoyance to be honest, if someone has bought a machine based on the claim that it can produce flat whites at the touch or a button, to find out that the “flat white” that is produced at the touch of a button isn’t what many people would accept as a true flat white.
+I can understand the annoyance to be honest, if someone has bought a machine based on the claim that it can produce flat whites at the touch or a button, to find out that the “flat white” that is produced at the touch of a button isn’t what most people would accept as a true flat white.

-However to be fair to DeLonghi, they’re not the only manufacturer who does this – and there’s no official rule on what and what isn’t a flat white – if there were, I think coffee shops up and down the country would be breaking it.
-I’ve had a lot of flat whites which, similar to those produced by one touch bean to cup machines, are just a stronger cappuccino.
+But to be fair to DeLonghi, they’re not the only manufacturer who does this – and there’s no official rule on what and what isn’t a flat white – if there were, I think coffee shops up and down the country would be breaking it.
+I’ve had many flat whites which, similar to those produced by one touch bean to cup machines, are just a stronger cappuccino.

-Likewise, this machine does have three foam texture settings, several one touch machines only have one, so this does give more control over the milk texture that you’re going to get with the majority of other bean to cup machines, and it’s not in truth that expensive either, given the features it has.
+Also, this machine does have three foam texture settings, many one touch machines only have one, so this does give more control over the milk texture that you’re going to get with most other bean to cup machines, and it’s not actually that expensive either, given the features it has.

 Check Price – Amazon UK